Aquatic facilities

 If planning approval is required, you can learn how to apply, understand the assessment process, and discover the applicable fees on the Requirements for planning applications page

-The application form, checklist, assessment process, and fees can be found on the Requirements for Building Applications page.
+The application form, checklist, assessment process, and fees can be found on the Requirements for building applications page.

 Important note: A Building Permit cannot be issued unless an approval to construct an aquatic facility has been issued by the Department of Health (WA).